This post may contain affiliate links. Please read my disclosure and privacy policy.

 Pour 1 cup of boiled water into a mug and add the two tea bags.
 Let them steep for 3-5 minutes.

 While you wait, add the milk and spices to a small saucepan.
 Bring the milk to a boil over high heat.
-As soon as it starts to boil around the edges of the pan, whisk well to mix the spices, then remove the milk from the heat.
+As soon as the milk begins to boil around the edges of the pan, whisk to combine the spices, then remove the milk from the heat.

 Step 2: